iruble23/577_Test/README.md

-# INDE 577 - Data Science & MAchine Learning
+# INDE 577 - Data Science & Machine Learning

 Data Science and Machine Learning is a course at Rice...